WhereIsMyTransport/TransportApiSdk.Java/README.md

 # TransportApiSdk - WhereIsMyTransport API Client Library for Java

-The unofficial Java SDK for the [WhereIsMyTransport](https://www.whereismytransport.com) API.
+The official Java SDK for the [WhereIsMyTransport](https://www.whereismytransport.com) API.

 Access to the platform is completely free, so for more information and to get credentials, just visit the [developer portal](https://developer.whereismytransport.com).